Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Introduction

 In \Cref{thm:e-mu-type}, we provide a new characterization of Ulrich modules in terms of type.
-This particularly ensures that the denominator $e(M)-\type(M)$ in (2).(i) and (3).(i) of \Cref{thm-B} is nonzero exactly when $M$ is not Ulrich.
+This particularly ensures that the denominator $e(M)-\type(M)$ in \Cref{thm:cx-curv-min-mult}.(3).(i) and (4).(i), \Cref{Cor:cx-curv-min-CM}.(i) and \Cref{cor:main-cx-curv-CM-min-mult}.(2) is nonzero exactly when $M$ is not Ulrich.

-In regards to \Cref{thm-A} and \Cref{thm-B}, we also draw the reader's attention to the fact that the annihilation condition on $\Tor$ and $\Ext$ are readily satisfied if $X$ or $M$ locally has finite projective dimension on the punctured spectrum, so in particular if $R$ has isolated singularity.
-We refer to \Cref{cor:loc-fin-pd} and \Cref{cor:loc-fin-pd-min} respectively for the precise statements on this.
+In regards to \Cref{thm-A}, \Cref{thm:cx-curv-min-mult} and \Cref{Cor:cx-curv-min-CM}, we also draw the reader's attention to the fact that the annihilation condition on $\Tor$ and $\Ext$ are readily satisfied if $X$ or $M$ locally has finite projective dimension on the punctured spectrum, so in particular if $R$ has isolated singularity.
+We refer to \Cref{lem:Tor-m-zero} for more details, and Corollaries~\ref{cor:loc-fin-pd} and \ref{cor:loc-fin-pd-min} respectively for the precise statements on this.